Aadarsh-2912/File-Sharing-System/README.md

   - `ops` users can upload files.
   - `client` users can list and download files (after email verification).
 - **Email:**
-  - Email sending is simulated; check your server console for verification links.
+  - Email verification links are now sent to the user's email inbox.
+You must verify your email before logging in as a client user.
 - **S3:**
   - Ensure your AWS credentials and bucket are set up for file upload/download.
 - **Database:**